This article is part of the opinion column – Beyond Occident – where we explore a native perspective on the Indian diaspora.

 No matter how one looks at it, there are telltale signs all around of a strained relationship between the Democrats and the Indian-Americans.
 Whether there will be a short-term break-up or a permanent divorce from what some call an abusive relationship, only time will tell.

 Avatans Kumar is a columnist, public speaker, and an activist.
-He writes frequently writes on the topics of language & linguistics, culture, religion, Indic Knowledge Tradition, and current affairs in several media outlets.
+He frequently writes on the topics of language & linguistics, culture, religion, Indic Knowledge Tradition, and current affairs in several media outlets.